BobSaidHi/CPRC-MechWarfare/docs/index.md

 ## Resources

-- Please contact me on Discord for access to the code.
+- Please send your GitHub username or email Discord to the Mech Warfare lead or in #mech-warfare-general for access to the code so far.
 - [Presentation from today (PDF)]()
 - [Flyer from today (PDF)]()